Last updated 7th July, 2018

-These cases are horrifying acts which can wipe out an entire family, leaving relatives, friends and colleagues stunned and confused.
-Often no outward signs have been made to suggest anyone was in danger or that there was a risk of an individual taking such horrific actions.
+amilicide is defined as one family member who murders other members of their family, commonly taking the lives of all.
+It is most often used to describe cases where a parent, usually the father, kills his wife and children and then himself.
+These cases are horrifying acts which can wipe out an entire family, leaving relatives, friends, and colleagues stunned and confused.
+Often no outward signs were visible to suggest anyone was in danger or that there was a risk of an individual taking such horrific actions.

 “The family annihilator is usually the senior man of the house, who is depressed, paranoid, intoxicated or a combination of these.
 He kills each member of the family who is present, sometimes including pets.
 He may commit suicide after killing the others, or may force the police to kill him.” – Forensic Psychiatrist P.E Dietz (1986)

 A Profile Of The Family Annihilator

 As highlighted by Professor Jack Leven, Professor of Sociology and Criminology Emeritus at Northeastern University in Boston, the profile of a man who kills his family “is a middle-aged man, a good provider who would appear to neighbors to be a dedicated husband and a devoted father.”